California Preservation Foundation

 Carson Anderson, Sacramento

-Carson is a Los Angeles native who grew up in Central City Los Angeles.
+Carson Anderson is a Los Angeles native who grew up in Central City Los Angeles.
 His major areas of interest today, and for much of his professional career, have been with issues of urban revitalization and reinvention, ethnic historical research, promoting preservation-compatible urban design, and identifying placemaking opportunities that help create a powerful sense of place at the neighborhood level, and where traditional landmark designation approaches are not a tenable option.
 Has been a resident of Sacramento since 2016, and prior to that lived in the Detroit area 2014-2015, where he was witness to the resilience of its residents and the city’s creative steps toward rebirth following bankruptcy and decades of disinvestment rooted in systemic racism.
 Carson sees his current post as Preservation Director for the City of Sacramento “as helping new development and historic resources to play well together.”

 __________________________